cunilog/cunilog/utf8.md

 Cunilog therefore still converts UTF-8 strings to Windows UTF-16 before calling most of the system APIs.
 It does the opposite with strings coming back from the Windows API.
 One reason for this is to support very long filenames.
-(However, this is a different topic altogether, as most Windows APIs don't support very long filenames at all).
+(However, this is a different topic altogether, as many Windows APIs don't support very long filenames at all anyway yet).

 ## Windows and a console